kavorite/S5/README.md

 # S5: Simple State Space Layers for Sequence Modeling

 This repository provides the official implementation and experiments for the
-paper: Simplified State Space Layers for Sequence Modeling (https://arxiv.org/TBDNEEDTOUPDATE).
+paper: Simplified State Space Layers for Sequence Modeling.
+The preprint is available [here](https://arxiv.org/TBDNEEDTOUPDATE).
-The core contribution is the S5 layer which is meant to simplify the prior S4 approach (https://arxiv.org/abs/2111.00396) while retaining its performance and efficiency.
+The core contribution is the S5 layer which is meant to simplify the prior S4 approach [paper](https://arxiv.org/abs/2111.00396) while retaining its performance and efficiency.

 While it has departed a fair amount, this repository originally started off with much of the JAX implementation of S4 from the
-Annotated S4 blog post by Sasha Rush (https://github.com/srush/annotated-s4).
+Annotated S4 blog post by Sasha Rush (available [here](https://github.com/srush/annotated-s4)).

 ## Experiments
 The Long Range Arena and